KELEEM-Technologies-LTD/mobile-kanisa/README.md

 - **Vercel**: Connect your repository and deploy
 - **GitHub Pages**: Push to a GitHub repository and enable Pages
 - **Firebase Hosting**: Use Firebase CLI to deploy
-- **AWS S3**: Upload files to an S3 bucket with static website hosting

 ## PWA Features